oaqa/FlexNeuART/README.md

 ## FlexNeuART
-Flexible classic and NeurAl Retrieval Toolkit, or shortly `FlexNeuAR`T (**intended pronunciation** flex-noo-art) is a substantially reworked `knn4qa` package.  `FlexNeuART` is under active development.
+Flexible classic and NeurAl Retrieval Toolkit, or shortly `FlexNeuART` (**intended pronunciation** flex-noo-art) is a substantially reworked `knn4qa` package.  `FlexNeuART` is under active development.
 Detail description and documentaion is to appear.
 Description of the `knn4qa` is given below.

 ## Previous work (as a knn4qa package)